EdiTep/Heiman-HS1SA-E-Smokedetector-with-ZigBee2MQTT-in-Node-Red/README.md

 > -   **ntfy**: Topic URL (e.g., `https://ntfy.sh/your-secret-topic`).
 > -   **Device IDs & Friendly Names**: Replace the example IDs/names with those from your own Zigbee2MQTT devices.

+## Configuration Steps

+### 1. Configure Zigbee2MQTT Nodes

+- Edit the `zigbee2mqtt-server` configuration node.
+Set your MQTT broker address, port, and credentials.
+- Replace the `friendly_name` and `device_id` in the `zigbee2mqtt-get` and `zigbee2mqtt-in` nodes with those of **your** Heiman detector.
+- Do the same for the `zigbee2mqtt-out` node for your Zigbee bulb.

+### 2. Set Up Notifications

+- **Email**: Edit the `e-mail` node.
+Enter your SMTP server details, authentication, and recipient address.
+- **Pushover**: Double-click the `pushover api` nodes.
+Select or create a `pushover-keys` configuration.
+Add your Pushover application key and user key.
+- **ntfy**: In the function node `Statusbericht formatieren`, replace the URL `https://ntfy.sh/SIDf9wci139aaFXG-Rauchmelder` with your own ntfy topic URL.

+### 3. Customize (Optional)

+- **Dashboard**: The flow includes a Node-RED Dashboard group (`Keller Werkstatt`).
+You can modify the UI elements (gauges, text nodes) or remove them if not needed.
+- **Alarm Duration**: In the `30s Blinksteuerung` (trigger) node, change the `duration` (currently 30 seconds).
+- **Bulb Behavior**: The blinking bulb turns red.
+You can change the color or brightness in the function nodes `Blink-Modus vorbereiten` and `Toggle-Blinken`.

+## Example Status Report (Email)

+The email report includes a clear HTML table with battery status, smoke status, test mode, and signal quality.
+A low battery (<20%) adds a red warning header.

+## Troubleshooting

+- **Device not pairing / incomplete data**: As mentioned, keep pressing the reset button every 2-3 seconds during the Zigbee2MQTT interview.
+- **No updates from the detector**: The device wakes up only periodically (e.g., for battery reports) or on alarm.
+Use a manual test button (`zigbee2mqtt-get`) if you need an immediate status.
+- **Alarm not triggering**: Check the `zigbee2mqtt-in` node.
+The attribute name is `smoke` (boolean).
+Ensure your detector's MQTT message contains this field.
+- **Bulb does not restore previous state**: The flow stores a mock previous state.
+To make it dynamic, you would need to query the bulb's current state via `zigbee2mqtt-get` before the alarm.

+## Files in this Repository

+- `README.md` - This documentation.
+- `flows/heiman-hs1sa-e-flow.json` - The exported Node-RED flow (the JSON array you need to import).

+## Contributing

+Found a bug or have an idea for improvement?
+Feel free to open an issue or submit a pull request.
+The flow is version 0.8 – there's room for enhancements (e.g., integrating a real acoustic alarm, supporting multiple detectors).

+## License

+This project is open-source and available under the [MIT License](LICENSE).

+Original blog post (German): [Heiman HS1SA-E Rauchmelder mit ZigBee2MQTT in Node-Red](https://nodered.org](https://edi.teppert.com/heiman-hs1sa-e-rauchmelder-mit-zigbee2mqtt-in-node-red)/)

+Author: Edi Teppert

 ## Flow Structure (Simplified)

 ```text